YMC-GitHub/blog-api-express-mongoose/app/be/README.md

 req url->route->model->view->res uri
 ```

-## some custom koa middleware
+## some custom express middleware

 admin:
 ```
 // ================ admin ================
-// this is a custom koa middleware admin
+// this is a custom express middleware admin
 // ================ admin ================
 // task:
 // check if user is admin: